 Enduring an amputation is both a physically and emotionally traumatic experience.
 It is a time when you need expert medical care, but also guidance to ensure that you receive maximum compensation for your injuries, and are provided with the counseling and care you need in order to heal and rehabilitate yourself.

-At the law offices of Bertoldo, Baker, Carter, and Smith, we assist our clients’ needs while protecting their rights.
+At the law offices of Bertoldo Carter Smith & Cullen, we assist our clients’ needs while protecting their rights.
 We handle all communications involving: